 We are also subject to laws regulating our relationship with our employees in areas such as hiring and firing, minimum wage and maximum working hours, overtime and working conditions.
 Labor unions now represent certain employees at the Gaylord National.
-We have entered into signed agreements with three of the four unions representing these employees and have reached a tentative agreement with the remaining union.
+We have entered into signed agreements with the four unions representing these employees.
 In addition, labor union organizing activities may take place at any of our other hotel properties.
 A lengthy strike or other work stoppage at one of our hotels, or the threat of such activity, could have an adverse effect on our business and results of operations.
 In addition, negotiating, and dedicating time and resources to administration of and compliance with the requirements of, any collective bargaining agreements could be costly.